amix/vimrc/README.md

 * **Basic**: If you want something small just copy [basic.vim](https://github.com/amix/vimrc/blob/master/vimrcs/basic.vim) into your ~/.vimrc and you will have a great basic setup
 * **Awesome**: This includes a ton of useful plugins, color schemes and configurations

-I would of course recommend using the awesome version.
+I would of course recommend using the awesome version.c

 ## How to install the Awesome version?
 The awesome version includes a lot of great plugins, configurations and color schemes that make Vim a lot better.
 To install it simply do following:

 	git clone https://github.com/amix/vimrc.git ~/.vim_runtime
 	sh ~/.vim_runtime/install_awesome_vimrc.sh

-The taglist.vim plugin will require ctags (http://ctags.sourceforge.net) For Debian and Ubuntu:

-	apt-get install ctags

-For Arch Linux:

-	pacman -S ctags

 I also recommend using [Source Code Pro font from Adobe](http://store1.adobe.com/cfusion/store/html/index.cfm?event=displayFontPackage&code=1960) (it's free and awesome font for writing and programming).
 The Awesome vimrc is already setup to try to use it